Sydney Pokorny

-Sydney Pokorny (23 December 1965 – 1 September 2008) was an American lesbian writer, editor, columnist and activist based in New York.
+Sydney Pokorny (23 December 1965 – 1 September 2008) was an American lesbian writer, art critic, editor, columnist and activist based in New York.
 She graduated from Vassar College in 1988 with a degree in art history.
 The author of numerous articles on topics ranging from "Madonna Studies" to art criticism and the AIDS epidemic; she also cowrote the Lambda Literary Award nominated So You Want to be a Lesbian? with Liz Tracey.

 ACT-UP and the Women's Caucus

 In 1989, she joined the newly formed Women's Caucus of ACT-UP after nearly a year in the group protesting housing issues, governmental policy, and lack of action by city and state agencies.
 As part of the Women's Caucus of ACT-UP she and other Caucus members put together a "teach-in" on the politics and problems faced by women with AIDS.
 This was the first public forum to specifically address the spectrum of issues faced by women living with AIDS.
 Her contribution, an essay on the epidemiological differences observed by researchers studying the presenting symptoms and progression of AIDS in men and women was included in the Women and AIDS Handbook that documented the teach-in.
 The Handbook was, until the early 90s, the only document to focus on all the issues faced by the growing number of women infected with HIV and living with AIDS.
 The Handbook was translated into nearly 90 different languages.
 Later published in a revised and expanded form as Women, Aids & Activism by South End Press in 1990, Pokorny's essay provided the impetus for a lengthier treatise on the subject of epidemiological issues and her essay, while not appearing in the book provided the research for the expanded and revised essay on the issue that did appear.
 She was given credit in the book's introduction.